-In bustling Bridgetown a new language floated in the air.
-We wandered the city center and heard the Bajan dialect spoken by the citizens, their lilting voices mingling with the smells and sounds of the marketplace.
-We rented a sun moke and roamed the northernmost tip of the island.
-There was a cliff hotel, its setting dramatic but eerie as Atlantic waves crashed violently onto the rocks below.
-We stood on the floor of the empty swimming pool then roamed the neglected property; a compass rose was etched into the crumbling patio tiles near the abandoned bar.
+In bustling Bridgetown a new language floated in the air – it was the Bajan dialect spoken by the citizens, their lilting voices mingling with the smells and sounds of the marketplace.
+The next day we rented a sun moke and roamed the northernmost tip of the island.
+There was a cliff hotel, its setting dramatic and eerie as Atlantic waves crashed violently onto the rocks below.
+We stood on the floor of the empty swimming pool, then roamed the neglected property.
+A compass rose was etched into the crumbling patio tiles near the abandoned bar.
 Despite the heat we felt chilled.
-Imagining the ghosts of former guests to be present, we could almost hear the chatter of voices and the clink of ice cubes in glasses as they sat smoking in lounge chairs, playing Mah Jong and sunning themselves like sleek, contented reptiles.
+Imagining the ghosts of former guests to be present, we could almost hear the chatter of voices and the clink of ice cubes in glasses as groups of Mah-Jongg-playing visitors sat in lounge chairs and sunned themselves like sleek, contented reptiles.
 Shivering, we returned to Rockley Beach and hurled ourselves at the waves.

 The last time I was in Barbados was with my parents in the 1990s.
 It’s time to go back.